The uSwitch gas and electricity glossary: a guide through the world of energy jargon.

 Citizens Advice Consumer Service Energy consumers can get information and advice on energy issues from the Citizens Advice Consumer Service.
 Go to Citizens Advice Consumer Service or call on 08454 04 05 06.

 Consumer Focus Energywatch, the independent watchdog for consumers, was merged in October 2008 with Postwatch and the National Consumer Council to form Consumer Focus.
-It was announced in 2010 that the governing body would be abolished and, in March 2013, Ofgem took over its Confidence Code for comparision websites.
+It was announced in 2010 that the governing body would be abolished and, in March 2013, Ofgem took over its Confidence Code for comparison websites.

 Direct debit Direct debits are regular payments taken directly from your bank account.
 Because they save on administration costs and ensure bills are paid on time, energy suppliers offer discounts to customers who pay by direct debit, making this the cheapest way to pay your gas and electricity bills.